-Just recently, my mother lost her decade-long battle with the rare and incredibly debilitating neurodegenerative disease called PSP (progressive supra-nuclear palsy) at the same time that the world is grappling with the Coronavirus/COVID-19 pandemic.
-So, I thought I would provide a more personal message to our readers.
+In late March, as my mother lost her decade-long battle with the rare and incredibly debilitating neurodegenerative disease called PSP (progressive supra-nuclear palsy) at the same time that the world was grappling with the Coronavirus/COVID-19 pandemic.
+I thought I would provide a more personal message to our readers.

 It is important to remember the role that vehicle autonomy, connectivity, electrification, and mobility services will play in advancing new mobility safety and equity for the human race.
 The influx of new technology has come about via the actions of inspiring and visionary entrepreneurs at startups and traditional transportation companies on a mission to make our lives safer and easier through better mobility solutions.